 You know that guy.
 Don’t be that guy.
 This includes harassing or stalking (including unwanted private messages) SERMO members and employees on and off-site.

-Impersonating other members or SERMO staff, or sharing your login information with anyone else (current, past, or non-SERMO member) is grounds for immediate deactivation and termination without notice.
+Impersonating other members or SERMO staff, or sharing your login information with anyone else (current, past, or non-SERMO member) is grounds for immediate deactivation without notice.

 We like to give second chances and the opportunity for members to settle their own differences.
 We keep a record of conduct situations and judge consequences based on that context, not just the most recent infraction.
 Possible responses to Code of Conduct violations include warnings, suspensions, or permanent deactivation of the offending member.
 Allowing a banned member access back to the site is grounds for immediate deactivation of the compromised account.
 SERMOTeam reserves the right to modify or retract member privileges (including access to SERMO services) at any time at its sole discretion.